Learning to Switch Among Agents in a Team via 2-Layer Markov Decision Processes: Learning to Switch in a Team of Agents

 Since we may not know the agents'{} policies nor the transition probabilities, we need to trade off exploitation, \ie, minimizing the expected cost, and exploration, \ie, learning about the agents'{} policies and the transition probabilities.
 To this end, we look at the pro\-blem from the perspective of episodic learning and proceed as follows.

 We consider $K$ independent subsequent episodes of length $L$ and denote the aggregate length of all episodes as $T = K L$.
 Each of these episodes corresponds to a rea\-li\-za\-tion of the same finite horizon 2-layer Markov decision process, introduced in Section~\ref{sec:formulation}, with state spaces $\Scal \times \Acal$ and $\Scal \times \Dcal$, set of actions $\Dcal$, true agent policies $P^{*}_{\Dcal}$, true environment transition probability $P^{*}$, and immediate costs $C_{\Dcal}$ and $C_{e}$.
-However, since the true agent policies and environment transition probabilities are unknown to us, just before each episode $k$ starts, our goal is to find a switching policy $\pi^{k}$ with desirable properties in terms of total regret $R(T)$, which is given by: where $\pi^{*}$ is the optimal switching policy under the true agent policies and environment transition probabilities.
+However, since we do not know the true agent policies and environment transition probabilities, just before each episode $k$ starts, our goal is to find a switching policy $\pi^{k}$ with desirable properties in terms of total regret $R(T)$, which is given by:

+where $\pi^{*}$ is the optimal switching policy under the true agent policies and environment transition probabilities.

 To achieve our goal, we apply the principle of \emph{optimism in the face of uncertainty}, \ie,

 where $\Pcal^{k}_{\Dcal}$ is a $(|\Scal| \times |\Dcal| \times L)$-rectangular confidence set, \ie, $\Pcal^{k}_{\Dcal} = \bigtimes_{s, d, t} \Pcal^{k}_{\cdot \given d, s, t}$, and $\Pcal^{k}$ is a $(|\Scal| \times |\Acal| \times L)$-rectangular confidence set, \ie, $\Pcal^{k} = \bigtimes_{s, a, t} \Pcal^{k}_{\cdot \given s, a, t}$.
 Here, note that the confi\-dence sets are constructed using data gathered during the first $k-1$ episodes and allows for ti\-me-varying agent policies $p_{d}(\cdot \given s, t)$ and transition probabilities $p(\cdot \given s, a, t)$.